-Make sure that you eat something in the 3 hours before donating and drink 4 glasses of water/juice prior to visiting the blood collection centre.
+Make sure that you eat something in the 3 hours before donating and drink 4 glasses (6-8 for Plasma and Platelet donors) of water/juice prior to visiting the Blood Donor Centre.
 In warm weather, be prepared by having plenty of liquid in the 24 hours before donation.

-• Avoid strenuous exercise and drink plenty of liquid (preferably non-alcoholic) in the few hours after your donation.

-• If you have a naturally low blood pressure and feel faint when you stand up suddenly, please tell us.

-• Are you very anxious?
+- Avoid strenuous exercise and drink plenty of liquid (non-alcoholic) in the few hours after your donation. - If you have a naturally low blood pressure and feel faint when you stand up suddenly, please tell us. - Are you very anxious?
 Please let us know.
 We can help you feel at ease.